gnieboer/tsp-redesign/pages/account-basics/how-tsp-fits.md

     </button>
 <div id="a3" class="usa-accordion-content" markdown="1">

-If you’re a member of the uniformed services who began serving on or after January 1, 2018, you are under the Blended Retirement System (BRS).
-Your service automatically enrolled you in the TSP (or will) once you had served 60 days and 3% of your basic pay is deducted from your paycheck each pay period and deposited in the traditional balance of your TSP account.
+Your automatic enrollment in the TSP begins after 60 days of service.
+At that time your service begins deducting 3% of your basic pay each pay period from your paycheck and deposits it into the traditional balance of your TSP account.

-If you had served fewer than 12 years as of December 31, 2017, and you chose to join BRS during calendar year 2018, you have a TSP account with accruing Agency/Service Automatic (1%) Contributions. **In order to start contributing your own money, you have to make a contribution election through your agency or service.** Follow the instructions in [Start, change, or stop contributions](/making-contributions/start-change-stop-contributions/).
+If you served fewer than 12 years as of December 31, 2017, and you chose to join BRS during calendar year 2018, you have a TSP account with accruing Agency/Service Automatic (1%) Contributions. **To start contributing your own money, you have to make a contribution election through your service.** Follow the instructions in [Start, change, or stop contributions](/making-contributions/start-change-stop-contributions/).

 </div>